google-site-verification: googlee16c7726ecc34510.html

 County Human Services

-Counties, as the lead health and human services agencies at the local level, also provide assistance to those experiencing homelessness.
+Counties, as the lead health and human services agencies at the local level, also assist those experiencing homelessness.
 Follow the links to learn more about the programs available by county.

 Housing Programs

-The city supports residents with a variety of housing programs to help keep them in their homes.
+The city supports residents with various housing programs to help keep them in their homes.
 For a list of programs, visit AuroraGov.org/Housing

 Frequently Asked Questions